writethedocs/www/docs/conf/na/2015/schedule.md

 ### Community Notes

-Attendees are welcome to contribute to the [Attende Notes](https://github.com/writethedocs/attendee-notes) during and after the talks.
+Attendees are welcome to contribute to the [Attendee Notes](https://github.com/writethedocs/attendee-notes) during and after the talks.

 ### Main Stage